segment-boneyard/nightmare/Readme.md

 This version of Nightmare relies on promises.
 The primary API change is that all functions now return promises instead of the this object.

-Since all methods return promises, it's easy to synchronize between other Promise-based apis.
+Since all functions return promises, it's easy to synchronize between other Promise-based apis.

 ```
   Promise.race([nightmare.goto('http://foo.com'), timeout(500)])